Join us for an adventure in flavor!

 What is Difference Between Pisto and Ratatouille?

-3. Preparation: In a traditional Ratatouille, each vegetable is often sautéed separately before cooking with tomato sauce.
-This method allows each vegetable to keep its own flavor.
-Pisto, on the other hand, typically involves the vegetables all being cooked together, creating a more homogeneous mixture where the flavors meld together.
+- Preparation: In Ratatouille, each vegetable is often sautéed separately before cooking with tomato sauce.
+Pisto, on the other hand, involves the vegetables all being cooked together, creating a more uniform mixture

 Pisto Ingredients